 To mitigate longer-term economic effects, Myanmar will benefit from developing keener understandings of the social and economic impacts of COVID-19 on its firms and households.
 Partnering with the Central Statistical Organization (CSO), the World Bank has established the Myanmar COVID-19 Monitoring Platform to provide accurate and timely economic data to inform and provide key insights to the Government of Myanmar, development partners and wider civil society.
 The Platform is based on high-frequency phone surveys with firm and household respondents and a community assessment, in addition to existing analytical products such as the World Bank Myanmar Economic Monitor.

-Started in May 2020, the high-frequency phone surveys will collect eight rounds of data by the end of 2020, adapting questionnaires to an ever-evolving situation and to changes in national regulations.
+Started in May 2020, the high-frequency phone surveys will collect multiple rounds of data by the end of 2020, adapting questionnaires to an ever-evolving situation and to changes in national regulations.
 The household survey of 1500 randomly selected respondents will improve understanding of how living and welfare conditions have changed in the last few months.
 In parallel, a phone survey of 500 firms of varying size across all economic sectors will reflect a nationally representative sample in order to better understand and assess the impacts of the crisis on firms’ operations.
 A separate community assessment, conducted in all states and regions, begun in July, will shed light on how communities respond to, coordinate and cope with those changes.